ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

 Comorbidity correction
 ~~~~~~~~~~~~~~~~~~~~~~

-The disability weights estimated through the process described above considers
+The disability weights estimated through the process described above consider
 each health state individually and must be corrected for the simultaneous
 presence of multiple disability-causing health states within a given
 individual.
 The GBD study performs this comorbidity correct (termed "COMO")